MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

    The timeout is a value you can specify to set the length of time the UI flow should try to perform an action that it’s unable to complete before canceling it.
 Once the action is canceled, the retry policy begins.
 The default timeout value is five minutes.

-   There are three types of retries in UI flows.
+   There are three types of retries in Windows recorder (V1) flows.

    - Default
    - None